Texas Police Believe Red Pickup Truck Could Hold Clues In Murder Of 7-Year-Old Girl

 — CNN (@CNN) January 2, 2019

-Jazmine’s mother, LaPorsha Washington, was taking her three daughters on the coffee run before 7 am to a convenience.
+Jazmine’s mother, LaPorsha Washington, was taking her three daughters on the coffee run before 7 a.m. to a convenience store.
 According to Jazmine’s family, they were talking excitedly about preparing Sunday’s dinner when the shooting occurred.
 They had been looking forward to Washington’s mother visiting later that day.

 They were just driving past a nearby Walmart when a man in either a red or maroon pickup truck pulled up next to them and randomly started firing into their car.
 Police are still trying to identify the make and model of the pickup truck.